finbourne/lusid-sdk-python/sdk/docs/SearchApi.md

     # opts.total_timeout_ms = 30_000

     # uncomment the below to use an api client factory with overrides
-    # api_client_factory = ApiClientFactory(opts=opts)
+    # api_client_factory = SyncApiClientFactory(opts=opts)

-    api_client_factory = ApiClientFactory()
+    api_client_factory = SyncApiClientFactory()

-    # Enter a context with an instance of the ApiClientFactory to ensure the connection pool is closed after use
+    # Enter a context with an instance of the SyncApiClientFactory to ensure the connection pool is closed after use
-    async with api_client_factory:

     # Create an instance of the API class
     api_instance = api_client_factory.build(SearchApi)
     search = 'search_example' # str | A parameter used for searching any portfolio group field.
 Wildcards(*) are supported at the end of words (e.g. 'Port*').
 Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional) filter = 'filter_example' # str | Expression to filter the result set.
 For example, to filter on the Scope, use \"id.scope eq 'string'\"  Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional) sort_by = 'sort_by_example' # str | Order the results by these fields.
 Use use the '-' sign to denote descending order e.g. -MyFieldName.
 Multiple fields can be denoted by a comma e.g. -MyFieldName,AnotherFieldName,-AFurtherFieldName (optional) limit = 56 # int | When paginating, only return this number of records (optional) page = 'page_example' # str | Encoded page string returned from a previous search result that will retrieve the next page of data.
 When this field is supplied, filter, sortBy and search fields should not be supplied. (optional)

     try:
         # uncomment the below to set overrides at the request level
-            # api_response = await api_instance.search_portfolio_groups(search=search, filter=filter, sort_by=sort_by, limit=limit, page=page, opts=opts)
+        # api_response =  api_instance.search_portfolio_groups(search=search, filter=filter, sort_by=sort_by, limit=limit, page=page, opts=opts)

         # SearchPortfolioGroups: Search Portfolio Groups
-            api_response = await api_instance.search_portfolio_groups(search=search, filter=filter, sort_by=sort_by, limit=limit, page=page)
+        api_response = api_instance.search_portfolio_groups(search=search, filter=filter, sort_by=sort_by, limit=limit, page=page)
         pprint(api_response)

     except ApiException as e:
         print("Exception when calling SearchApi->search_portfolio_groups: %s\n" % e)

-asyncio.run(main())
+main()
 ```

 ### Parameters